ErpNetDocs/webclient/layouts-and-views/guide/index.md

-This section explains how to customize layouts and views in @@webclient.
+This section explains how to customize layouts and views in @@webclient:

+1.